 on the refuge closes in accordance with published State waterfowl seasons.
 Refuge hunting is not open for the

 conservation order light goose season.Other hunting notes:The Wilder Tract and the Oxbow Area are seasonally flooded during periods of high water on the Illinois River.
 High water from the Illinois River flows into the Oxbow Area.
 As the Oxbow Area fills, water is allowed to flow through water control structures into the Wilder Tract.
 These tracts are only flooded as opportunity presents itself, mimicking the historic flood cycle from centuries ago.
+A map of the water levels in the Wilder Unit as they correlate with Illinois River levels may be found here.
 The Forgotten Road Access consists of wooded area which lends to upland game and upland bird hunting, as well as deer and turkey hunting opportunities.FishingSport fishing is allowed on all refuge waters except during temporary seasonal closures for waterfowl sanctuary as posted.
 The use of bow and crossbow for fishing is prohibited.
 Public hunting areas are closed to fishing during the waterfowl hunting season.

 Emiquon NWR Public Use Regulations